southsham/Feature-Selection-Model-Selection-and-Tuning/README.md

 Objective: To predict if a customer will leave the credit card services or not and the reason behind it

-Skills and Tools: Cross validation, up and down smapling, regularization, Pipelines and hyperparameter tuning
+Skills and Tools: Cross validation, up and down sampling, regularization, Pipelines and hyperparameter tuning